 We've seen many forum responses degenerate into endless bickering between conflicting points of view.
 We've also seen a lot of posts that totally contradict one another.
 There's nothing wrong with a good debate provided the people involved know what they are talking about.
 But unless there is some resolution to the debate, or some serious fact checking involved, the person who posted the original question may be left confused and no closer to finding an answer than when they started.

 Many public libraries still have automotive service manuals in their automotive section, but many of the manuals are out-of-date.
 Most of the auto makers stopped producing printed service manuals a decade ago and switched to digital storage.
-Some information is available on DVDs but most can only be access online by going to their service information websites.
+Some information is available on DVDs but most can only be access online by going to the OEM Service Information websites.

 For automotive service manuals and books, see the link below:Repair Manuals, Shop Manuals & Auto Repair Books